How to End a Letter (Example Closings, Sign Off's)

 Letter Closing FAQ's

-Below are professional questions that job seekers or business professionals have had regarding letter closings.
+Below are professional questions that job seekers or business professionals have had regarding business letter closings.

 If I'm writing a letter or email to a business, how should I close that email or letter?